 One of the main points of contention, however, were some blatant ripoffs, such as referring to "Winner Winner Chicken Dinner" in their promotional campaigns, and even using PUBG's two-seater buggy in the promotional materials, without the vehicle ending up in any of the games.

-In case you didn't catch it, PUBG's creator Brendan Greene has recently left the game's development team and is moving to Amsterdam, where he'll lead a team tasked with "exploring, experimenting, and creating new technologies, tools, pipelines, and gameplay.
+In case you didn't catch it, PUBG's creator Brendan Greene has recently the game's development team and is moving to Amsterdam, where he'll lead a team tasked with "exploring, experimenting, and creating new technologies, tools, pipelines, and gameplay.